polyurichard/lectures/OOD/oo.md

 }
 ```

-If we want to change the player's weapon to a `Sword`, we need to modify the function in player class as follows.
+If we want to change the player's weapon to a `Sword`, we need to modify the function in the `Player` class as follows.

 ```java
 public class Player {